 Tragically, on average, around 400 people drown around the UK every year and a further 200 take their own lives on our waters.
 Many of these deaths are preventable and we believe more can be done to reduce this loss of life.

-The National Water Safety Forum (NWSF) was established in 2004, bringing together a diverse group of organisations with an interest in drowning prevention and water safety.
 Since its inception, the NWSF and its network has enabled some fantastic collaborative work to reduce drowning and improve water safety.
-However, in order to make an even greater impact, a step-change in our approach to drowning prevention is needed.
+However, in order to make an even greater impact, a step-change in our approach to drowning prevention was needed.